skad00sh/cs61a_ants/README.md

  ## Project Status: _Incomplete_

 **Note:** Problem 1 to Problem 5 is completed.
-Problem 6 to 9 still pending.
+Problem 6 to 9 is still pending.

 I am no longer maintaining this repo.